 Stage 5: Portfolio and Job Prep (Weeks 29-36)

 Courses alone will not land you a job.
 You need a portfolio that proves you can solve real problems.
 Spend eight weeks building three polished projects and preparing for interviews.
+This is the stage most self-learners skip or rush through, and it is the reason many people complete dozens of courses but still cannot land an AI role.
+Your portfolio is your proof of competence.
+Treat these eight weeks with the same seriousness as the preceding twenty-eight.

 Weeks 29-32: Build Three Portfolio Projects